 I can describe three specific ways to use my body and mind to practice friendship skills.
+Students will know...

 - They can use their whole selves (body and mind) to practice their friendship skills. - Their friendship skills will grow with practice. - They can create and grow friendships with others by practicing friendship skills together.